 There are three South Salt Lake community centers, and an additional ten Promise neighborhood centers hosted in other educational buildings.
 The SSL community centers include Columbus, Historic Scott School and Central Park.

 Columbus Community Center - 2531 S 400 E

-The city’s most recognizable building, the Columbus Community Center plays host for some of South Salt Lake’s most important activities, clubs and events.
+The city’s most recognizable building was designed by C.S.
+McDonald in the Spanish Colonial Revival style.
+The Columbus Community Center plays host to some of South Salt Lake’s most important activities, clubs and events.
 The building was an elementary school for over 60 years, before becoming the heart of South Salt Lake.
 It includes an auditorium, gym, meeting rooms, dance room, and an outdoor courtyard, all of which are available for rent.